U.S. has much at stake if Venezuela’s uprising fails

 Earlier Wednesday Shanahan canceled a trip to Europe in order to be on hand as the U.S. weighed how to respond to the Venezuela crisis.

-“The irony is that Trump’s Venezuela strategy is generally sound,” said Benjamin Gedan, who was responsible for Venezuela policy on the National Security Council.
+“The irony is that Trump’s Venezuela strategy is generally sound,” said Benjamin Gedan, who was responsible for Venezuela policy on the National Security Council in the Obama administration.
 “But the White House is a victim of its own impatience, and its decision, perhaps politically motivated, to repeatedly set unrealistic expectations about the timing of Maduro’s ouster.”

 For the United States, helping restore democracy in Venezuela would be a major foreign policy victory and represent a setback for Russia, while putting some of the world’s largest oil reserves back in friendly hands, Gedan said.
 Rebuilding the country would take a large toll on regional allies, but in the long run it would be a boon for U.S. interests in the region.